pypi/warehouse/docs/blog/README.md

 all the remaining commands take place in containers.

-The project can be previewed by running `docker compose up blog` from the base directory of your clone of pypa/warehouse.
-This will start a `mkdocs` development server that will live reload as you change the contents of this directory, including the `mkdocs.yml` configuration.
+The project can be previewed by running `docker compose up blog` from the base directory of your clone of `pypa/warehouse`.
+This will start a `mkdocs` development server that will live reload as you change the contents of this directory, including the `docs/mkdocs-blog.yml` configuration.

+## Building

+You may also build the static blog files by running `make blog` from the base directory of your clone of `pypa/warehouse`.
+This will build the static files into the `docs/blog-site/` directory.